jamescalam/transformers/installation.md

 ## Enable GPU

 If you have a CUDA enabled GPU, you can take advantage of GPU acceleration.
-If you already have CUDA installed, skip steps TK-TK.
+If you already have CUDA installed, skip steps 1-3.

 1. Install a NVIDIA GPU driver from [here](https://www.nvidia.com/download/index.aspx?lang=en-us).